UVADS/DS-4002/README.md

 ## What students have said...
 > This was super cool to me because before this project, I had never worked with image data before and didn’t realize it was so readily available and so easy to work with.

+> I am very nervous about the workforce, what if I am not good enough or don’t know enough?
+Gaining more knowledge on different types of models is helping me ease that anxiety.

+> There was a lot of communication faults from all of us.
+When we are in the industry, these issues don’t just slide.
+In a classroom, where we are here to learn, This is the best time to work on teamwork.
+Although this is can be uncomfortable let’s not worry make mistakes and focus on growing from those mistakes.

 ## What you’ll learn along the way
 Data Science is a broad, elusive, and dynamic field best learned via hands-on experience.
 Topics in this course are selected to reinforce this perspective and help students understand